Ice Train (wrestler)

-Harold Fitzgerald Hogue (born November 13, 1967) is an American retired professional wrestler.
+Harold Fitzgerald Hogue (November 13, 1965 – January 23, 2024) was an American professional wrestler.
 He is best known for his tenure with World Championship Wrestling, where he wrestled under the ring names Ice Train and M. I. Smooth.

 Professional wrestling career

 World Championship Wrestling (1993–1994)

-On the July 7, 1993 edition of WorldWide, Hogue made his World Championship Wrestling debut under the ring name Ice Train by winning a handicap match.
+On the July 7, 1993, edition of WorldWide, Hogue made his World Championship Wrestling debut under the ring name Ice Train by winning a handicap match.
 He later made his pay-per-view debut at the first-ever Fall Brawl event, where he defeated Shanghai Pierce.
 Hogue then teamed up with The Shockmaster and Charlie Norris and defeated Harlem Heat and The Equalizer at Halloween Havoc.
 However, Hogue's undefeated streak was broken after losing to Ron Simmons at Clash of the Champions on January 27, 1994.

 Catch Wrestling Association (1994–1996)

 Hogue wrestled for the Catch Wrestling Association from 1994 to 1995, and again in 1996.
 He won the Catch Cup 1995 tournament defeating John Hawk in the Finals.